aaitguenissaid/aaitguenissaid.github.io/_pages/about.md

 - At the **Grenoble Informatics Laboratory (LIG)**, I focused on **integrating information retrieval constraints into neural networks**, enhancing model efficiency.

-- In another project at LIG, I applied **GAN-based data augmentation for semi-supervised learning**, refining my skills in robust model development.
+- In another project at **LIG**, I applied **GAN-based data augmentation for semi-supervised learning**, refining my skills in robust model development.

 - At the **Grenoble Institute of Neurosciences (GIN)**, I developed **imaging biomarkers for epilepsy** using clustering techniques, where I gained experience handling complex, multi-modal medical data.